Wednesday, March 19, 2025

 Significantly, surveys show that youth are not necessarily enamored with this constant attention to the screen, but say instead that they are glued to their phones because everyone else is.
 To put the phone down is to risk social isolation and diminishment.

-At one point, citing young men of the past who made transformative contributions to society in their 20s--Steve Jobs, Bill Gates, Mark Zuckerberg--Haight asked the audience for names of young people who have proved transformative more recently, excluding the music world.
+At one point, citing young men of the past who made transformative contributions to society in their 20s--Steve Jobs, Bill Gates, Mark Zuckerberg--Haidt asked the audience for names of young people who have proved transformative more recently, excluding the music world.
 Greta Thunberg and Malala Yousafzai were mentioned, but no young men, and no one outside of advocacy.
 His suggestion is that young people's attention is now largely consumed by the phone, leaving no time for the mind to wander and mull things over.

-A second, even more widespread form of entrapment:
+Another, even more widespread form of entrapment:

 Unmentioned in the talk is a strong parallel here with another form of entrapment that affects people of all ages.
 We are all trapped in a fossil fuel economy.
 The drop in happiness among youth coincides with increasing awareness that each one of us contributes in a small but measurable way to the destabilization of the earth's climate.
 Here, too, the social pressure to participate in this collective rush towards dystopia is overwhelming.
 Advertisements urge us to buy more, drive bigger cars, fly to appealing destinations.
 Our primary role in society, we are constantly being told, is to seek fulfillment and happiness through consumption.
 As with the youth locked onto their phones by social pressure, all of us risk social isolation and diminishment if we unilaterally withdraw from a fossil fuel-dependent lifestyle.
 Here, too, internal communications in fossil fuel companies have revealed efforts to keep us addicted to their products, regardless of consequence.